akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A goose may wend where a King must wait.

-In the margins of her psalter, found after her death, written in a trembling hand:
+In the margins of her psalter, found after her death, written by a frail hand:

 *"I have slept in palaces and lain on royal linen.
 I have broken bread with Kings and Queens.
-But when I close my eyes, I still feel the boundary stone, with Goosie at my side, and the smell of bread from my mother's oven.
+But when I close my eyes, I still feel the boundary stone, with Goosie at my side, and the smell of fresh bread from my mother's oven.
 I shall be fully known soon, face to face, in heavenly realms beyond."*

 Beneath it, in a younger hand — perhaps her daughter's: